yiisoft/docs/guide/en/runtime/request.md

 ```

-Alternatively value could be obtained as a comma-separated string instead of an array.
-That is especially handy if
+Also, you could obtain value as a comma-separated string instead of an array.
-header contains a single value:
+That's especially handy if a header has a single value:

 ```php
 if ($request->getHeaderLine('X-Requested-With') === 'XMLHttpRequest') {